dreamcatcher-tech/network/Inbox/2023-11-21 1008 assistants integration.md

 Boot up and see if we have a thread already, if so load it up, if not create a new one and seed it.

 Allow edit on chain, with upload to the playground

+## v1
+name the assistants by the path in the tree.
+Can sync with a fixed command, otherwise accept the playground as definitive.
+Sync the functions with the playground always ?

+Store the whole thread in state, so we can clobber sync Make threads browsable as members in the filesystem.